 There is not a whole lot of negative things to say about being an affiliate.
 The biggest issue is that you need to sell something which can be really difficult.
-I wouldn’t recommend beginners starting out with this approach but as you get more experienced in internet marketing its a good avenue to go down.
-Some of the bigger affiliate networks are JVZoo, Commission Junction and ClickBank.
+I wouldn’t recommend beginners starting out with this approach but as you get more experienced in internet marketing it’s a good avenue to go down.
+Some of the bigger affiliate networks are JVZoo, Commission Junction, and ClickBank.

 Selling Amazon Products

 Now you may ask why I didn’t include this in the affiliate program portion?
-The answer is because although Amazon is an affiliate program I feel its a different beast then the other ones and has its own set of pros and cons.
+The answer is because although Amazon is an affiliate program I feel its a different beast than the other ones and has its own set of pros and cons.

 Amazon Pros and Cons

 - Amazon like Google is as big as they get.
-You couldn’t be dealing with a more reputable and worry free company.
+You couldn’t be dealing with a more reputable and worry-free company.

 - Amazon has products for every niche.
 You could use Amazon as your only monetization method through hundreds of different niches.

-- Amazon offers a 1 day cookie which is extremely small time frame in the terms of other affiliate networks but seeing as its Amazon, during times like christmas you may get somebody to click over from your site for a $5 book and they end up doing $2000 worth of christmas shopping all of which you will see commissions for.
+- Amazon offers a 1 day cookie which is extremely small time frame in the terms of other affiliate networks but seeing as its Amazon, during times like Christmas you may get somebody to click over from your site for a $5 book and they end up doing $2000 worth of Christmas shopping all of which you will see commissions for.

 - Generating Ads is extremely easy.
-There is also a boat load of 3rd party products, wordpress plugins, wordpress themes ect.. dedicated to increasing your Amazon conversions.
+There is also a boatload of 3rd party products, WordPress plugins, WordPress themes ect.. dedicated to increasing your Amazon conversions.

 - Amazon is pretty lenient with how you decide to push the ads.
 There aren’t many strict rules at all.

-- Amazon only has a 1 day cookie.
+- Amazon only has a 1-day cookie.
 I know I put this as a positive also which it is, but compared to some other networks that can give you up to 6 months sometimes, Amazon could be a bit more generous in this department.